 FIBON BERHAD (or the “Company”) and its subsidiaries (collectively known as the “Group”) are committed to conduct business ethically and comply with the applicable laws and regulations in the countries where it does business.

 The Group will not tolerate bribery and corruption of any kind, directly or indirectly, to or from third parties in its business dealing.

 This policy applies across the Group to all employees including directors regardless of location or role, and third parties including customers, clients, distributors, consultants, service providers, agents or any other person associated with or acting on behalf of the Group.

 The Group requires all employees including directors and third parties to abide and act in accordance with the applicable laws on bribery and corruption when conducting business on behalf of the Group.
 Violation of the applicable laws and regulations on bribery and corruption may expose the Group to the financial risk, reputation risk, legal risk or other negative consequences.

-BRIBERY AND CORRUPTION
+3. BRIBERY & CORRUPTION

 Anything of value is not limited to cash, which includes cash equivalents like gifts or benefits, favours, business opportunities, favourable contracts, hospitalities, loans, fees, rewards, services, discounts, travels and entertainments, employment offers, sponsorships, commission or other advantages and benefits.